 Conclusions

-We can recommend the use of electronic or paper based formats of ICIQ questionnaires in both clinical or research settings.
+We can recommend the use of electronic or paper based formats of ICIQ questionnaires in both clinical or research settings, as tested in this study. eICIQ modules will be available through the ICIQ website: www.iciq.net.
 Although correlations were high for the phone administered questionnaires, on the basis of the current evidence it is preferable to use self-completion if at all possible, in accordance with the original intended mode of administration of the ICIQ modules.

 Acknowledgements